 • ATSA-Trained

 Mary is the founder of Collins Counseling & Associates.
-She is a Certified Sex Therapist, a supervisor for those working toward sex therapy certification, and is an ATSA Clinical Member.
-Mary is not currently seeing clients as she is supervising clinicians to become Certified Sex Therapists.
+She is a Certified Sex Therapist and is an ATSA Clinical Member.
+Mary Collins is not currently accepting new clients as she focuses on providing clinical supervision to her counseling staff.

 From the Counselor’s Desk: In October 2012, almost a decade ago, I began Collins Counseling & Associates.
 I was fueled by the belief that both patients and counselors were suffering due to a mental health system, dictated by large community agencies, that overshadowed quality independent practitioners.
 I had worked in agencies that had a fragmented process of care and relied on inexperienced practitioners due to their high staff turnover.
 Patients were not being provided the best care and underappreciated counselors were suffering from burnout.
 I knew there had to be a place in the community for therapists to specialize in their field of work and for clients to be able to make the changes necessary to live well.
 With those beliefs, I opened Collins Counseling & Associates and we have been serving the community for a decade.